MonsterMaze/Eprom_USB/README.md

 * Additional verify option

 ## Hardware
-All the files which you need in order to create the PCBs are in the [hardware](hardware) folder.
+New schematics and PCB was modify for me are in the [hardware](hardware) folder.
+I add a LM317 for the power of Vpp (12.5v 12.75 21v 25v) from 24Vac input

-## Case
+## Case (to review)
 The files for 3D printing a case are available in [FreeCAD](FreeCAD) folder

 ## Limitations in current implementation